janitraeide/euro/README.md

-# EuroLogistics Website
+# euroaxislogistics Website

 A clean, modern, and responsive website for a logistics company based in the Netherlands, Europe.

 ## Overview

-This project is a multi-page website for a fictional logistics company called EuroLogistics.
+This project is a multi-page website for a fictional logistics company called euroaxislogistics.
 The website includes:

 - Home page with 15+ sections
 - About page